 1. Once upon a time

-Believe it or not, the birthplace of Halloween is not a sugar factory: The holiday has been around for about 6000 years and it is believed to have originated around 4000 B.C. in Ireland.
+Believe it or not, the birthplace of Halloween is not a sugar factory: The holiday is believed to have originated around 2000 years ago in Ireland.

 2. Dead or alive

 Halloween has its origins in the ancient Celtic festival of “Samhain” – the celebration of the end of harvest season.
 Back then, the Gaels believed that on October 31, the boundaries between the worlds of the living and the dead got a little blurry and the dead would come back to life and wreak havoc among the living.
 One way to scare the dead?
 Wear costumes and masks.